muchenz/Simple-DFT-FFT-Spectrum-Visualizer/README.md

 #### ver.
 1.0.0.2
 * Added scroll bar as resolution is less than 1080p
-* Added hook for better adjustment of the chart when image scaling is enabled
+* Added hook for better adjustment of the chart when windows custom scaling is used
 * Changed runtime to newer .NET8.0

 Download: